PLEASE NOTE THAT THE FOLLOWING CHANGES HAVE BEEN MADE TO THE INFORMATION BELOW:

 Wax rooms are available for rent at $200 per team ($50 key deposit) for two wax rooms for the three days.
 This is optional if you like, but will provide secure space to leave equipment overnight.
 Please indicate if you will rent a room on the registration form and include in the team payment.
 Once we firm up room reservations, room assignments and keys will given out at the competition office on the second floor of the main lodge.

 Day passes are required for skiing on Thursday, passes may be purchased for a reduced Event rate of $10 per day at the venue.

 - Local Lodging Information is available from: http://www.fortkentchamber.com/places-to-stay.html

 - Information on eating establishments is available at:http://www.fortkentchamber.com/places-to-eat.html

 - For additional local area information please contact The Greater Fort Kent Chamber of Commerce at mailto:email@example.com

-We are pleased to host the Saturday night banquet (Turkey dinner) at the Fort Kent Elementary School.
-We will begin dinner at 4:30 pm and awards by 5:30pm.
-We will have limited seating for 50 extra tickets available for parents at $15 each, available on a first come first serve basis for sale at the information desk at the entrance to the 10th Mtn lodge.
-Parents that want to attend the awards presentation who don’t get a banquet ticket will be able to come into the hall at 5:30pm to participate and take pictures.
-Please have team busses unload athletes at the front entrance to the building and park in the rear or side parking lot.
+We are pleased to host the Saturday night banquet (Turkey dinner) at the Fort Kent Elementary School beginning at 6:00 pm.
+We will have limited seating for 50 extra tickets available for parents at $15 each, available on a first come first serve basis for sale at the information desk at the entrance to the 10th Mtn Lodge.
+Parents that want to attend the awards presentation who don’t get a banquet ticket will be able to come into the hall at 6:00 pm to participate and take pictures.
+Please have team buses unload athletes at the front entrance to the building and park in the rear or side parking lot.

 Awards and Scoring